chrisdone/website/posts/projects.markdown

 At FP Complete, clients wanted a tool that covered all their use-cases, which typically involved multi-package projects and wanting to avoid the cabal solver.
-Motivated by previous success with internal tools,[^6] I made [the first commit for Stack](https://github.com/chrisdone-archive/stack/commit/cb95f21855e23c715a106bb484b307623529e323).
+Motivated by previous success with internal tools,[^6] we decided to make a proper tool and decided the name would be 'stack' (from stackage).
+I made [the first commit for Stack](https://github.com/chrisdone-archive/stack/commit/cb95f21855e23c715a106bb484b307623529e323).
 I worked on it for a year or two, alongside many people at FP Complete like Michael Sloan, Manny Borsboom, Dan Burton and Michael Snoyman, and I have used it ever since.
+Most everyone else did the bulk of the work, I only kick started the basics (reading cabal files, GHCi support, things like that).

 The first version used Shake, but we discovered it was very hard to reason about what it was doing.
 Michael rewrote the scheduler to not